shoelace-style/shoelace/docs/components/animation.md

 Animate elements declaratively with nearly 100 baked-in presets, or roll your own with custom keyframes.
 Powered by the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API).

 To animate an element, wrap it in `<sl-animation>` and set an animation `name`.
-The animation not start until you add the `play` attribute.
+The animation will not start until you add the `play` attribute.
 Refer to the [properties table](#properties) for a list of all animation options.

 ```html preview
 <div class="animation-overview">